Jupyter Notebook charts

-When working in a Jupyter Notebook, roboquant comes with several types of charts that help to understand how the strategy is behaving.
-This pages shows some examples of those charts.
-The charts in a Notebook are also interactive, allowing you to zoom in areas of interest of filter only those values you want to see.
+When working in a Jupyter Notebook environment, roboquant comes with several types of charts that can help to understand how a strategy is behaving.
+This page shows some examples of those charts.
+The charts in a Notebook are also interactive, allowing you to zoom in areas of interest or filter only those values you want to see.

 Plot a metric during a walk-forward test to provide insight into the performance of the strategy during different timeframes.
 Here we plot the account equity (= cash + positions) and that provides insights how a strategy performs during different timeframes.
 Clearly we can see that the strategy wasn’t profitable during every timeframe.